Metastatic pleural tumor

 Pleural tumors usually can't be removed with surgery.
 The original (primary) cancer should be treated.
 Chemotherapy and radiation therapy may be used, depending on the type of primary cancer.

 Your provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
-After the fluid is removed, your lung will be able to expand more.
+After the fluid is removed, your lungs will be able to expand more.
 This allows you to breathe easier.

 To prevent the fluid from collecting again, medicine may be placed directly into your chest space through a tube, called a catheter.
 Or, your surgeon may spray a medicine or talc on the lung surface during the procedure.
 This helps seal the space around your lungs to prevent the fluid from returning.